 I've been all over the UK and I've given workshops in Cyprus, Khazakstan, Oman, China, Thailand, Malawi, Kuwait, Germany, Quatar, Jordan, Egypt and Bangladesh.

 How many pupils per workshop?
 What about two or three form entry schools?

-If you are a two or three form entry school, large groups are not a problem.
-There are different options (up to 90 students per group is possible with thought and planning).
+Large groups (up to 90 students per workshop) is possible with thought and planning.
 Please get in touch.

 Do you work with secondary schools?

-Do you have an up to date CRB check/ Disclosure?
+Do you have an up to date DBS?

 Yes.
 I get it renewed every 2 years.

 Graphic novel/ manga/ science fiction writing workshops